AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 A typical network may include multiple simulated populations as well as multiple populations of external input nodes.

 Each node in a population has a node type.
-Attributes can be assigned to nodes and node types, whereby a node assumes attributes of itsnode type, and can override them at the individual node level.
+Attributes can be assigned to nodes and node types, whereby a node assumes attributes of its node type, and can override them at the individual node level.
 Below, attributes which have specified interpretation and expected units (where applicable) are defined, and are either "required" or “optional reserved”.

 Node types are defined in node types CSV files containing named columns, one for each attribute of a node type.
 First, the node_type_id column is required, and defines the node_type_id of each row.
-To allowmultiple populations define their own node_type_id’s independently, a population column is also required to resolve collisions between node_type_id’s among different populations.
+To allow multiple populations define their own node_type_id’s independently, a population column is also required to resolve collisions between node_type_id’s among different populations.
 Other "required" attributes must either be defined by the population (see below), or be defined in a column in the associated node types CSV.
 The node types CSV may also include “optional reserved” columns names.
 Apart from these reserved names, the user is free to define any number of additional named columns to suit their needs.
 Node type columns will be assigned to node attributes with the column name as the key and the value coming from the row with a node’s assigned node_type_id.
+Non scalar attributes may be included in the node types CSV file provided the attribute values are quoted and their components are separated by spaces.

 Populations are serialized in nodes HDF5 files, and have a single  associated node types CSV file to define the valid node_type_ids for the populations in the HDF5 file, and assign attributes applying to all nodes in with a given node_type_id.
 A node_types CSV file may be shared by multiple population HDF5 files.
 Node groups are represented as HDF5 groups (with population as parent) containing a dataset for each parameter of length equal to the number of  nodes in the group.
 In the case a node attribute is defined in both the node types CSV and the nodes HDF5, the value in the nodes HDF5 overrides the node types CSV value.

 The HDF5 nodes file layout is designed to store multiple named populations that each may have multiple node groups, but each population with all of its node groups must be self-contained within one HDF5 file..
 For each population, the node_id and node_type_id datasets are required because they uniquely identify nodes within a population irrespective of a model_type used.
 The node_group and node_group_index are required because they identify the location of the group specific data for each node.The model_type attribute is required, but may be defined only in the node_types CSV.
 The layout of the nodes HDF5 is as shown in Table 1.